garvitchittora/Send-Bulk-Email/README.md

-# Send Bulk Email in python through csv
+# Send Bulk Email in python

 ## Steps to run: